What is Safeguarding

 The person alleged to have caused harm

-Abuse can occur anywhere and be perpetrated by anyone.
-Adults at risk are sometimes abused by strangers, but more often, they are abused by someone known to them or in a position of trust.
+Abuse can occur anywhere and be caused by anyone.
+Adults at risk are sometimes abused by strangers, but more often, they are abused by someone known to them or in a position of trust or power.
 This may include:

 Abuse can occur in any relationship.
-It often occurs where the person who is abusing is in a more powerful position than the person who is being abused.
+It often occurs where the person who is abusive is in a more powerful position than the person who is being abused.
+The person causing the harm may also be suffering with mental ill-health or substance misuse problems.

-The person who is abusing may have more power because they are more able than the person they are abusing.
+The person who is abusive may have more power because they are more able than the person they are abusing.

 They may also have more power because the adult at risk may be dependent on them in some way.